One-particle and two-particle visibilities in bipartite entangled Gaussian states: Partially entangled Gaussian state in different bases

 A number of quantum complementarity relations constrain one-particle visibility and two-particle visibility for discrete variables \cite{Jaeger1993,Jaeger1995,Hill1997,Wootters1998,Abouraddy2001}.
-The previously used indirect method for assessment of two-particle visibility, however, is somewhat involved because it requires a ``correction'' of $\left|\psi (k_{1},k_{2})\right|^{2}$ by addition and subtraction of two other terms \cite{Jaeger1993,Jaeger1995,Peled2020} (for details see Section~\ref{sec:5}).
-Here, our goal is to develop a new direct method to quantify two-particle visibility using only $\left|\psi (k_{1},k_{2})\right|^{2}$.
-We will also require that the complementarity is exact in the limit of infinite squeezing $a\to\infty$ for every $\xi$ and all measured quantum observables (single-particle and two-particle observables) are treated on equal footing.
-In the exposition that follows, we will demonstrate that indeed such a direct method exists and it is based on Radon transforms of $\left|\psi (k_{1},k_{2})\right|^{2}$ (to be explicitly defined in Eq.~\ref{eq:Radon} below and elaborated upon in Appendix~\ref{app}).
-In outline, two Radon transforms will give probability distributions for single-particle observables from which is determined the single-particle visibility, and two other Radon transforms will give probability distributions for two-particle observables from which is determined the two-particle visibility.
-Importantly, all measured quantum observables are compatible as they commute with each other.
+The previously used indirect method for assessment of two-particle visibility, however, is somewhat involved because it requires a ``correction'' of $\left|\psi (k_{1},k_{2})\right|^{2}$ by addition and subtraction of two other terms \cite{Jaeger1993,Jaeger1995,Peled2020} (for details on the original method proposed by Jaeger, Horne, Shimony, and Vaidman, see Appendix~\ref{sec:5}).
+Here, our goal is to develop a direct method to quantify two-particle visibility using only $\left|\psi (k_{1},k_{2})\right|^{2}$.
+We will also require that the complementarity is exact in the limit of infinite Gaussian precision $a\to\infty$ for every $\xi$ and all measured quantum observables (single-particle and two-particle observables) are treated on equal footing.
+In the exposition that follows, we will demonstrate that indeed such a direct method exists and it is based on marginalization over rotated axes of $\left|\psi (k_{1},k_{2})\right|^{2}$ [to be explicitly defined in Eq.~\eqref{eq:rmd} below and elaborated upon in Appendix~\ref{app}].
+In outline, two marginalizations will give probability distributions for single-particle observables from which is determined the single-particle visibility, and two other rotated marginalizations will give probability distributions for two-particle observables from which is determined the two-particle visibility.
+Importantly, all measured quantum observables are compatible, i.e., simultaneously measurable in the same experimental setting, as they commute with each other.
 This is noteworthy since quantum complementarity has been usually considered for incompatible observables, such as position and momentum of a single particle, which do not commute with each other and cannot be measured simultaneously in the same experimental setting.